civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 135.2(4)(f) and the portion of paragraph 135.2(4)(g) of the Act before subparagraph (ii) are replaced by the following:

-    any security (in this paragraph and paragraph (g), as defined in subsection 122.1(1)) of the trust that is held by a trust governed by a deferred profit sharing plan, **FHSA**, RDSP, RESP, RRIF, RRSP or TFSA (referred to in this paragraph and paragraph (g) as the "registered plan trust") is deemed not to be a qualified investment for the registered plan trust;
+    any security (in this paragraph and paragraph (g), as defined in subsection 122.1(1)) of the trust that is held by a trust governed by a deferred profit sharing plan, FHSA, RDSP, RESP, RRIF, RRSP or TFSA (referred to in this paragraph and paragraph (g) as the "registered plan trust") is deemed not to be a qualified investment for the registered plan trust;

-    if a registered plan trust governed by a TFSA **or FHSA** acquires at any time a security of the trust, Part XI.01 applies in respect of the security as though the acquisition is an advantage
+    if a registered plan trust governed by a TFSA or FHSA acquires at any time a security of the trust, Part XI.01 applies in respect of the security as though the acquisition is an advantage

-    in relation to the TFSA **or the FHSA, as the case may be**, that is extended at that time to the controlling individual of the **registered plan trust**, and
+    in relation to the TFSA or the FHSA, as the case may be, that is extended at that time to the controlling individual of the registered plan trust, and

   **(2)** Subsection (1) is deemed to have come into force on August 4, 2023.